PEACE Think Positice!

 I have been a fan of Sheila Connolly since I read her first Orchard book in paperback.
 Since my eyesight is such that I cannot even read the large printed books.
-I still have the first six paperbacks so I know it longer than5 years.
-I have like history all my life.
-I would have major in it except I there was nothing but teaching to do with a history major.
+I still have the first six paperbacks so I know it longer than 5 years.
+I have liked history all my life.
+I would have majored in it except there was nothing but teaching to do with a history major.
 It is no wonder I enjoy learning about the early Americans and Victoria England.
-The museum stories have been a must read books.
-I don’t know how I missed this the eighth book in the Museum series we find Nell Pratt looking at a document that her summer intern, Dylan brought to her.
-It a collection of books from a member of the Founding Fathers, Harriet Featherstone.
+The museum stories have been must-read books.
+I don’t know how I missed this eighth book in the Museum series we find Nell Pratt looking at a document that her summer intern, Dylan brought to her.
+It is a collection of books from a member of the Founding Fathers, Harriet Featherstone.
 Dylan found it in the binding of a book.
 Unable to read the document she asks James, her FBI friend if he could enhance it.
 He was successful and it turned out to be a map of early Philadelphia.
 Checking out the address Nell and friends find a field of bones.
-Just outside the field of bones they find another skeleton in the basement of a house.
+Just outside the field of bones, they find another skeleton in the basement of a house.

-The group work with the police to remove the bones.
-With the removal of the bones under the house a second skeleton is found and over 20 GOLDEN CANYONS.
+The group worked with the police to remove the bones.
+With the removal of the bones under the house, a second skeleton is found, and over 20 GOLDEN CANYONS.
 Where did they come from?
 Why a field full of disjointed bones?